Pacific Southwest, Region 9

-Stack emissions: To measure stack emissions, the Evoqua Facility conducted a trial burn under specific operating conditions (e.g., temperature of the furnace, amount of carbon being processed by facility, contaminants present in the spent carbon).
+To measure stack emissions, Evoqua conducted a test of the regeneration furnace (trial burn) under specific operating conditions (e.g., temperature of the furnace, amount of carbon being processed by facility, contaminants present in the spent carbon).
 The concentrations of contaminants coming out of the stack were measured during the trial burn (see the box at right).
-Computers helped model how emitted substances would disperse (spread) throughout the air and soil in a 154 square mile area surrounding the facility.
+Computers helped model how emitted substances would disperse (spread) throughout the air and soil in a 154-square mile area surrounding the facility.

-Fugitive emissions: Fugitive emissions are generated during unloading of the spent carbon that comes into the Evoqua Facility (see Figure 2 in the Risk Assessment fact sheet - Evoqua HHERA fact sheet March 2015 (PDF) (2 pp, 272K) The risk assessment determined levels of fugitive air emissions from information on amounts of spent carbon that Evoqua handles, as well as the concentrations of contaminants in that spent carbon.
+Fugitive emissions are generated during unloading of the spent carbon that comes into the Evoqua facility (see Figure 2 in the 2016 Evoqua Human Health and Ecological Risk Assessment (HHERA) Risk Assessment fact sheet (PDF) (2 pp, 272K).
+The risk assessment determined levels of fugitive air emissions from information on amounts of spent carbon that Evoqua handles, as well as the concentrations of contaminants in that spent carbon.

-The following are links to the Performance Demonstration Test plan and report done at the request of EPA.
-These reports help determine operating parameters for, and emissions limits from, the Evoqua facility.
+The following are links to the trial burn (also known as the Performance Demonstration Test) plan and report done at the request of EPA.
+These documents helped Evoqua develop proposed operating parameters for the facility.

 - Performance Demonstration Test Plan (PDF) (394 pp, 1.2M)